elmpystudio/pyStudio/README.md

 ### Front-End

 We call as Front-End the service which is responsible of running de Web application it is based on Veue.js framework, HTML and CSS, Vuetify and Bootstrap for style side.
 The most complext part of the Front-End the Machine Learning Studio uses following technologies JsPlumb, JQuery, JQurey-UI and Html2pdf for Javascript side.
 JsPlumb controls the machine learning nodes connection.
 JQurey-UI library control drag and drop the nodes.
 JQuery makes an easy and short Javascript code.
 Html2pdf for generating a pdf file.
 Vuetify and Bootstrap provide a beautiful element's style like the inputs, buttons and even animations.
-You can find [mode details here](https://github.com/elmpystudio/eps/blob/main/frontEnd/README.md)
+You can find how to run it and [more details here](https://github.com/elmpystudio/eps/blob/main/frontEnd/README.md)

 ### API

 Our main service which orchestrates all communications between the Front-End and the rest of services is called API which has main responsibility of handling, security implementing OAuth authentication method for communicating with JupyterHub-Server, user management using SQLlittle as a storage, and acting as a proxy for Engine service, JupyterHub-Server and MINIO object storage.
-This service is based on Django you can see all details [clicking here](https://github.com/elmpystudio/eps/blob/main/apiMiddl/README.md)
+This service is based on Django you can see how to run it and all details [clicking here](https://github.com/elmpystudio/eps/blob/main/apiMiddl/README.md)

 ### Engine

 The core of the machine learning studio build using Flask.
-Our Engine service is where each one of the droppable functionalities are implemented and the one responsible of running, the [details about engine here](https://github.com/elmpystudio/eps/blob/main/engine/README.md)
+Our Engine service is where each one of the droppable functionalities are implemented and the one responsible of running them.
+In order to run the engine and the [details about are here](https://github.com/elmpystudio/eps/blob/main/engine/README.md)

 ## Contribute